-15.(1) The LSRA shall be responsible for the regulation of the legal profession in Gibraltar and of the provision of legal services in or from within Gibraltar.
+- 15.(1) The LSRA shall be responsible for the regulation of the legal profession in Gibraltar and of the provision of legal services in or from within Gibraltar. - (2) Subject to the provisions of this Act, the functions of the LSRA shall be- - (a) to set, promote and secure, in the public interest, standards of behaviour and professional performance necessary to ensure that- - © Government of Gibraltar (www.gibraltarlaws.gov.gi)

-- (2) Subject to the provisions of this Act, the functions of the LSRA shall be- - (a) to set, promote and secure, in the public interest, standards of behaviour and professional performance necessary to ensure that- - (i) persons to whom legal services are provided by Authorised Persons receive a good service; and - (ii) the constitutional principle of the rule of law is upheld; and - (b) to carry out the regulatory functions set out in subsection (3). - (3) For the purposes of this section "the regulatory functions" are- - (a) protecting and promoting the interest of consumers; - (b) encouraging an independent, strong, diverse and effective legal profession; - (c) promoting and maintaining adherence to the professional principles set out in subsection (4); - (d) regulating the provision of legal services under this Act and the Supreme Court Act as provided for herein; - (e) recommending the making of rules regulating the admission of barristers and solicitors to practise in the Supreme Court, their professional practice, conduct and discipline (including, where appropriate, the delegation to any two or more barristers or solicitors, any of the powers conferred on the Chief Justice by section 34 of the Supreme Court Act (other than the power of disenrollment));
+- (i) persons to whom legal services are provided by Authorised Persons receive a good service; and - (ii) the constitutional principle of the rule of law is upheld; and - (b) to carry out the regulatory functions set out in subsection (3). - (3) For the purposes of this section "the regulatory functions" are- - (a) protecting and promoting the interest of consumers; - (b) encouraging an independent, strong, diverse and effective legal profession; - (c) promoting and maintaining adherence to the professional principles set out in subsection (4); - (d) regulating the provision of legal services under this Act and the Supreme Court Act as provided for herein; - (e) recommending the making of rules regulating the admission of barristers and solicitors to practise in the Supreme Court, their professional practice, conduct and discipline (including, where appropriate, the delegation to any two or more barristers or solicitors, any of the powers conferred on the Chief Justice by section 34 of the Supreme Court Act (other than the power of disenrollment)); - (f) administering such rules in relation to practice, discipline and conduct of Authorised Persons established, made or prescribed under this Act or the Supreme Court Act; - (g) administering applications and registrations on, and removals from, the Register; - (h) administering the application and issue of Practising Certificates to Authorised Persons; - (i) supervising the provision of legal services by Authorised Persons; - (j) investigating such matters as to the provision of legal services in Gibraltar that it considers appropriate; - (k) making recommendations to the Minister on any matter relevant to the provision of legal services in or from within Gibraltar referred to it by the Minister; - (l) working to ensure cooperation with the Law Council and the efficient performance of respective duties under this Act;

-- (f) administering such rules in relation to practice, discipline and conduct of Authorised Persons established, made or prescribed under this Act or the Supreme Court Act; - (g) administering applications and registrations on, and removals from, the Register; - (h) administering the application and issue of Practising Certificates to Authorised Persons; - (i) supervising the provision of legal services by Authorised Persons; - (j) investigating such matters as to the provision of legal services in Gibraltar that it considers appropriate; - (k) making recommendations to the Minister on any matter relevant to the provision of legal services in or from within Gibraltar referred to it by the Minister; - (1) working to ensure cooperation with the Law Council and the efficient performance of respective duties under this Act; - (m) regulating the advertising, marketing or offer of legal services to the public; - (n) administering and fostering continuing professional development programmes to Authorised Persons; - (o) undertaking any action that it may deem necessary in the performance of or ancillary to its statutory functions; and - (p) monitoring the adequacy of Authorised Persons' systems of control to prevent, detect and report money laundering, terrorist financing and proliferation financing.

-(4) For the purposes of this section "the professional principles" are that Authorised Persons should-

-- (a) act with independence and integrity; - (b) maintain proper standards of work; - (c) act in the best interests of those being provided legal services; - (d) safeguard the confidentiality of those to whom legal services are provided; and

-(e) maintain proper systems of control to prevent, detect and report money laundering, terrorist financing and proliferation financing.

-(5) Without prejudice to the generality of subsections (1) to (4), the LSRA shall be responsible for the enforcement of the code of professional conduct prescribed under this Act.

-(6) The LSRA shall consult with the Law Council in the performance of its functions under subsections (3)(e), (k), (l), (m) and (n).
+- (m) regulating the advertising, marketing or offer of legal services to the public; - (n) administering and fostering continuing professional development programmes to Authorised Persons; - (o) undertaking any action that it may deem necessary in the performance of or ancillary to its statutory functions; and - (p) monitoring the adequacy of systems of control to prevent, detect and report money laundering and terrorist financing by Authorised Persons. - (4) For the purposes of this section "the professional principles" are that Authorised Persons should- - (a) act with independence and integrity; - (b) maintain proper standards of work; - (c) act in the best interests of those being provided legal services; - (d) safeguard the confidentiality of those to whom legal services are provided; and - (e) maintain proper systems of control to prevent, detect and report money laundering and terrorist financing. - (5) Without prejudice to the generality of subsections (1) to (4), the LSRA shall be responsible for the enforcement of the code of professional conduct prescribed under this Act. - (6) The LSRA shall consult with the Law Council in the performance of its functions under subsections (3)(e), (i), (k), (m), (l) and (n).